rytional/Fabled-Adventure/README.md

 Elfium - Ore used to craft armor fit for an Elf as well as special Bows with abilities.

-Faenite - Ore used to craft armor fit for a halfling of fairy as well as tools that give special abilities.
+Faenite - Ore used to craft armor fit for a halfling or fairy as well as tools that give special abilities.

 Humanite - Ore used to craft armor fit for a regular human as well as tools that give special abilities.